RMoran98/story-generator/README.md

 - The [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) Chrome extension was used to check how the website would look across decices
 - [WebAIM](https://webaim.org/resources/contrastchecker/) was used to test the color contrast
 - I created the color palette using [My Color Space](https://mycolor.space/)
+- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the header image for this README

 ### Media
 - I used [Font Awesome](https://fontawesome.com/) for the button icons